 Mrs Jones spoke for the first time.
 'Jerry was at Israeli judo yesterday.
 Do you think that could have anything to do with it?'

 Before starting the chiropractic neck pain treatment your doctor will ask searching questions that may yield important clues.
 So, scratch your head, dig deep, those little details can be very important.
 For example, if you get tingling or pain in the arm, do movements of your neck provoke the tingling?
 Which movement?
-Or is constant?
+Or is it constant?
 Do you get relief from the tingling in your arm by placing your arm on your head?

-Looks horrific, but you'd be pleasantly surprised.
+Neck pain treatment may look horrific, but you'd be pleasantly surprised.
 Tweety didn't complain!

 Neck pain treatment is always preceded by an examination which will be thorough as your doctor seeks to understand the exact nature of your condition.